Picovoice/pvrecorder/binding/rust/README.md

 let audio_devices = PvRecorderBuilder::default().get_audio_devices()?;
 ```

-To start recording initialize an instance using the builder and run `start`:
+To start recording, initialize an instance using the builder and call `start()`:

 ```rust
 use pv_recorder::PvRecorderBuilder;